dnyand33p/Universal-File-Explorer/LEARNING APPROACH.md

 * How to write documented, organized, understandable & testable code.

 **We are not allowed to watch a course or read a book for this.
 Searching, reading and discussing (watching small tutorial videos) is enough**

+## What we will need to learn ?

+### Currently :

+* Creating two screens
+  + A screen with button which on press will open an operating system files.
+    - Try this on windows, linux, android, web browser and iOS.

+  + Building a second screen which will list file items in responsive grids.
+  + Routing between these two screen.
+  + ...more to come.

+### in Future

+* Research and overviews library as well as community packages then listing useful packages.
+* How to build a p2p network in dart.

+*....